 The major additions that USEPA required are addressed in the response to question No. 3.
 The cost for complying with the additional requirements and changes, which are primarily related to additional data gathering for the purposes of complying with the Consent Decree as interpreted by USEPA, differ from year to year depending on the myriad of requirements and direction given year to year to the Receiver by the USEPA to gather more information.
-For example, when USEPA's new consultant came on board in 2018, new monitoring requirements increased the cost of operation by about \$400,000 between Years 1 and 2 accounting for much of the overall increase in cost between those years.
+For example, when USEPA's new consultant came on board in 2018, new monitoring requirements increased the cost of operation by about \$400,000 between Years 1 and 2.
 While some initial requirements dropped off, it was not until Year 6 operations that groundwater monitoring is now aligned with most landfills for monitoring frequency with semi-annual events.